Generating virtual camera views using generative networks

 The ideal candidate for this studentship should have a strong academic background in software development from studying Computer Science, Electronic Engineering or a related subject.
 Furthermore, the candidate should have a keen interest in AI/machine learning.
 Prior experience (including formal study, project work or MOOCs) is advantageous but not required.
 Candidates would be expected to have (by October 2019) either a 2:1 or First class honours undergraduate degree or a Masters in one of the areas highlighted above.

-Due to the nature of funding the studentship is available to UK and EU citizens.
+Due to the nature of funding the studentship is available to UK citizens.
 Overseas applications will not be considered.

 The PhD scholarship is offered for the duration of three and a half years, starting on 1 October 2019, and will cover full university fees and a stipend.
 No external funds are required from the student.